Explore this course:

-In your first year, you will study core competencies in public health at either the University of Sheffield, University College Dublin, taught in English, or the University of Granada, taught in Spanish.
+In your first year, you will study core competencies in public health at either the University of Sheffield, University College Dublin, taught in English; the University of Granada, taught in Spanish; or the University of Liege, taught in French.
 In your second year, you will choose to specialise in a specific area of public health practice at a consortium member university in France, the Netherlands, Poland, Belgium or Spain, and also undertake a placement and dissertation.
-At the end of the first year, you will join other students and study on a 3 week integration module in Rennes.
-There is also the option to study French at University of Liege in Belgium.
+At the end of the first year, you will join other students and study on a three-week integration module in Rennes.

 Students who successfully complete the two-year programme will receive a Masters degree awarded by the university where the first year was studied and a Masters degree awarded by the university where the second year was studied.

 Do you have a question?
 Talk to us

 Book a 15-minute online meeting with our course director to find out more information and ask further questions.